 ).
 This claim appears to anticipate the mind-body problem of René Descartes

 - how exactly does an immaterial thing (substance) or property exert a causal force on the material body?
+[We shall see a similar puzzle in quantum mechanics where the immaterial wave function influences the motion of material particles, albeit statistically.]

 It is important to note that Descartes made the mind the locus of undetermined freedom